-This dynamics admits a unique reversible probability measure: \begin{equ} \mu_N(S) = \frac1{Z_N} \Big(\frac{p_N}{1-p_N}\Big)^{\frac{1}{2}A(S)}\;, \end{equ} where $A(S) = \sum_{k=1}^{2N} S(k)$ is the area under the discrete bridge $S$, and $Z_N$ is a normalisation constant, usually referred to as the partition function.
+where $A(S) = \sum_{k=1}^{2N} S(k)$ is the area under the discrete bridge $S$, and $Z_N$ is a normalisation constant, usually referred to as the partition function.
 This observation appears in various forms in the literature, see for instance~\cite{JanLeb,FunaSasa,EthLab15}.
 Notice that the dynamics is reversible w.r.t.~$\mu_N$ even if the jump rates are asymmetric: this feature of the model is a consequence of our ``zero-flux" boundary condition.

 From now on, we only consider ``upwards'' asymmetries, that is, $p_N \geq 1/2$, and we aim at understanding the behaviour of the interface according to the strength of the asymmetry.
 It is clear that the interface will be pushed higher and higher as the asymmetry increases.
 On the other hand, the interface is subject to some geometric restrictions: it is bound to $0$ at both ends, and it is lower than the deterministic shape $k\mapsto k\wedge(2N-k)$.
 Actually, it is simple to check that under a strong asymmetry, that is, $p_N=p > 1/2$, the interface is essentially stuck to the latter deterministic shape.
 Therefore, to see non-trivial behaviours we need to consider asymmetries that vanish with $N$.